 Ballistic Gumption (Ex): The turk’s level count as levels of gunner for the purpose of qualifying for gunner deeds.
 This stacks with any levels of gunner the he already possesses.
-Prerequisites: The turk may only select this knack at 4th level or higher and must have a grit pool.
+Prerequisites: The turk must be at least 4th level and have a grit pool to select this knack.

 Combat Gumption (Ex): When using gumption on an attack roll or saving throw, the turk expends one use of gumption instead of two.

 Demolition Expertise (Ex): The turk can use gumption on Craft (explosives) skill checks without expending points from his pool.
 He also gains the bomb class feature of the chemist dealing 1d6 per two turk levels with a Reflex save DC against splash damage equal to 10 + the turk’s level + his Intelligence modifier.
 He may also learn discoveries from the chemist list in place of knacks using his full turk class level to meet prerequisite requirements and determining save DCs.

 Determination (Ex): The competence bonus a turk receives on assignments is applied to all attack rolls, Reflex saves, Fortitude saves, and Will saves related to his assignments.

 Domino Effect (Ex): After using studied strike on an enemy, the turk can study an enemy that is adjacent to the one he struck, as an immediate action.

 Greater Combat Gumption (Ex): When using gumption on an attack or saving throw, the turk does not expend any points from his pool.
-Prerequisites: This knack may only be selected at 8th level or higher and have the Combat Gumption knack.
+Prerequisites: The turk must be at least 8th level and have a panache pool to select this knack.